adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 ### Permissions

-Each lamba runs with it's IAM Role in which we defined that it can use DynamoDB and CloudWatch (for logging) but there is no permission for Api Gateway.
-This short snippet below will make executing lambdas from API Gateway possible.
+Each Lambda runs with it's IAM Role in which we defined that it can use DynamoDB and CloudWatch (for logging) but there is no permission for API Gateway.
+This kind of permission is defined by resouce with type AWS::Lambda::Permission and it looks like this:

 ```